Communication stack

 | Unicast | included | included | Single target device |

 The physical encoding of these fields varies by interface.
-Link-layer parameters (speed, timing, address bit allocation) are configured per-interface with the msgconf command.
+Physical and link-layer parameters are configured per-interface with the msgconf command.

 CAN bus